Eric Weems

-Eric Grimes Weems (born July 4, 1985) is a former American football wide receiver, special teamer, and return specialist.
-He played college football at Bethune–Cookman and was signed by the Atlanta Falcons as an undrafted free agent in 2007.
-He has also played for the Chicago Bears and Tennessee Titans.
+Eric G. Weems (born July 4, 1985) is an American former professional football player who was a wide receiver, special teamer, and return specialist in the National Football League (NFL).
+He played college football for the Bethune–Cookman Wildcats and was signed by the Atlanta Falcons as an undrafted free agent in 2007.
+He also played for the Chicago Bears and Tennessee Titans.

-Early years
+Early life

 Weems attended Seabreeze High School in Daytona Beach, Florida and was a letterman in football and basketball.
 In football, as a senior, he was named the team M.V.P. and was an All-Area selection and an All-State selection.
 In basketball, he was an All-Area selection.

 College career

 While attending Bethune-Cookman University in his hometown of Daytona Beach, Florida, Weems was a stand-out wide receiver/A-back for the Bethune–Cookman Wildcats football team.
 He played under head coach Alvin Wyatt from 2003 to 2007.
 Weems left with his name in the records for numerous receiving categories throughout his four-year career at Bethune-Cookman.
 In his senior year, he added special teams to his portfolio, serving as the kickoff and punt return specialist for the Wildcats.